Central H-spaces and banded types: Introduction

 {\cref{thm:space-of-H-space-structures}} \begin{thm:space-of-H-space-structures} Let \( A \) be an H-space such that for all $a : A$, the map $a \cdot -$ is an equivalence.
 Then the type $\HSpace{A}$ of H-space structures on \( A \) is equivalent to the type \( A \land A \to_* A \) of pointed maps. \end{thm:space-of-H-space-structures}

 This generalizes a classical formula of Arkowitz--Curjel and Copeland, which plays a key role in classical results on the number of H-space structures on various spaces.
 The classical formula only determines the path components of the type of H-space structures, while our formula gives an equivalence of types.
 From our formula it immediately follows, for example, that the type of H-space structures on the \(3\)-sphere is \( \Omega^6 \Sb^3 \).
 The proof of \cref{thm:space-of-H-space-structures} uses \emph{evaluation fibrations}, which generalize the map appearing in the definition of ``central.''
-In fact, these evaluation fibrations play an important role in much of the paper.
-For example, we include results relating the existence of sections of an evaluation fibration to the vanishing of Whitehead products, and use this to show that no even spheres besides $\Sb^0$ admit H-space structures.
+In fact, these evaluation fibrations play an important role in much of the paper, and underlie our main results about central types.
+We also relate the existence of sections of an evaluation fibration to the vanishing of Whitehead products.
+Related considerations let us show that no even spheres besides $\Sb^0$ admit H-space structures.

 In \cref{prop:hspace-pointed-section-comp} we show that every central type has a unique H-space structure, in the strong sense that the type $\HSpace{A}$ is contractible.
 We prove several results about types with unique H-space structures.
 For example, we show that such H-space structures are associative and coherently abelian, and that every pointed self-map is an H-space map, a weaker version of the delooping above.
-We also give an example showing that not every type with a unique H-space structure is central.
+We also give an example, pointed out to us by David Wärn, which shows that not every type with a unique H-space structure is central (\cref{ex:unique-H-space-not-central}).

 We note that these results rely on us defining ``H-space'' to include a coherence between the two unit laws (see \cref{defn:H-space}).

 \addtocontents{toc}{\SkipTocEntry}